-Enough blahdiblah, lets do this as-you-type, hands-on.
+Now lets do this hands-on.
 For example, you want to administer a studycode with every respondent.

-This is a field that will have at most 10 string characters, and an index will speed up sorting actions on this field.
+This field will have at most 10 string characters, and an index will speed up sorting actions on this field.

 In SQL code it looks like this: